rkapl123/RAddin/docs/README.md

 ## run via RdotNet

-the input arguments are passed to a new RdotNet instance, the scripts defined inside Excel or stored on disk are read and called using R Dlls (located in RPath/rpath), the defined results that were written to file are passed to and placed in Excel.
+the input arguments are passed to a new RdotNet instance, the scripts defined inside Excel or stored on disk are read and called using R Dlls (located in RPath/rpath), the defined results that were created in the R instance are passed to and placed in Excel (no diagrams yet!).

 ![Image of screenshot1](https://raw.githubusercontent.com/rkapl123/RAddin/master/docs/screenshot1.png)